Robertfarb/whiteboarding-curriculum/technical-skills/phone_screen/README.md

     examples to demonstrate the depth of their knowledge?
 5. Did they rush into answering the question?
 Or did they take a pause (but not too long) to come up with a well thought out answer?

+## Phone Screens
+Alright, let's get started!
+Please determine who will be partner A and who will be partner B:

+* If you are Partner A, then click on [this first interview][first-interview].
+You will be the **interviewer** for this one.

+* If you are Partner B, then click on [this second interview][second-interview].
+You will be the **interviewer** for this one.

 <!--Links-->
 [first-interview]: ./first.md